krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 Time
 ---

 Time counters represent the amount of time remaining before some action takes place.
-If a permanent you control has a time counter at the beginning of your turn, then remove one time counter.
+If a permanent you control has a time counter on it at the beginning of your turn, then remove one time counter.

 List of Keyword Mechanics
 ===